 - 36% reported consuming only about 1 to 3 cups of water

 - 35% reported consuming between 4 to 7 cups

 - 22% reported drinking 8 cups or more.

 This study concluded that participants aged 55 years or older were likely to drink less than 4 cups of water daily.
 However, there are many ways one can get their daily fluid intake.
 It can be by consuming fruits or vegetables as well.
 Still, pure and calorie-free water is the healthiest way to keep yourself hydrated.

 Pure water is, of course, the healthiest choice you could make for your fluid intake.
 However, some people really don’t like the taste.
 In such cases, instead of drinking water at all, it is better to resort to one of the following:

-- Fruit juice or soda: While fruit juices do come with added preservatives and sugar, it can still provide quite a bit of hydration.
+- Fruit juice or soda: While fruit juices come with added preservatives and sugar, they can still provide quite a bit of hydration.
 The same goes for soda, which is 90% water.

 - Fruits and vegetables: Citrus fruits can also be an excellent choice.
 Not only do they have high water content, but they are also rich in vitamins.
 Similarly, vegetables like lettuce, celery, or zucchini are 90% water.
 Strawberries, watermelon, cucumber, tomatoes, broccoli, spinach, eggplant, and so on also have very high water content.

 - Soups or broths: If you dislike plain water, then soup can be a great replacement.
 Especially if you live in colder climates, then they can provide both warmth and hydration.